Tank Williams

-Early years
+Early life

 Williams attended Bay High School in Bay St. Louis, Mississippi where he played football as a safety as well as a quarterback.
 He also played basketball and ran track all four years in high school.
 During high school, he was also employed by the Winn-Dixie grocery store in Bay St. Louis where he worked as a bag boy.

 According to Williams, his nickname came from his sister: as an infant, he drank so much milk that his sister suggested to his mother that his mother should give him a tank of milk instead of a bottle.

 College career

 Williams attended Stanford University, where he played in 10 games as a true freshman in 1998.
 He started six games at free safety in 1999, and earned second-team All-Pacific-10 Conference honors as a junior.
 In his senior season, Williams was a first-team All-Pac-10 pick, becoming the first defensive back in school history to win national first-team honors.